 • 1 backpack (no wheels)

-• 1 headphone for ipad and computer (any type)
+• 1 pair headphones for iPad and computer (any type)

 • 1 plastic pencil box